 After leaving Lucas' home, Rachelle decided to become a corporate chef, using the experience she gained at Home Chef.

 "I did retail sales, kitchen management, and teaching.
 People came to take the class, and they could see kitchen tools used in action.
 So, I really enjoyed cooking and working with the products."
 Rachelle used the same "sales" skill she learned through waitressing.
 "I got to know how to promote and sell with authentic messages," she says.

 The other important aspect of selling, according to Rachelle, is how you feel about the product.
 "You have to be humble and learn what is important to each guest.
 You always have to do a little bit of selling, explaining the food.
 If you can sell a product you believe in, that’s great."

 So, what's cooking for Rachelle now and next?

 "At The Miele U.S.A. headquarters in Princeton New Jersey, I had a chance to work with the corporate team and develop programs and recipes.
 That is an area I have lots of experience with.
 I can take my chef skills and San Francisco perspective to the brand.
-We are also doing some every cutting edge events in our center, such as a “Fried Chicken Party and LinkedIn Event” with global influencer Sting Nguyen.
+We are also doing some cutting-edge events in our center, such as a “Fried Chicken Party and LinkedIn Event” with global influencer Sting Nguyen.
 I am working on leveraging my growing personal brand on social media and in real life.
-I am doing a lot of culinary experiences for private homes and for architects, designers and, yes, still working with some world class legendary celebrities!
+I am doing a lot of culinary experiences for private homes and for architects, designers, and, yes, still working with some world-class legendary celebrities!
 Who, you ask?
-That for now remains a secret!”
+That, for now, remains a secret!”

 Join chefs Rachelle Boucher as she supports Kaz Matsune for their Family Sushi Class in June.